 Roughly 91 percent of our products are cotton-based, so the sustainability of our cotton supply is critical to our business.
 We don’t grow cotton ourselves, but given how much we use, we have a stake in how that cotton is grown and how it impacts the places where it is planted.

-We work with the Better Cotton Initiative (BCI) and other partners to help farmers grow cotton more sustainably, reducing water and chemical use and increasing yields.
+We work with farmers who grow cotton more sustainably, reducing water and chemical use and increasing yields.
 We’re committed to reaching our goal to source 100 more sustainable cotton across our operations, and we are well on our way to making that happen.

 We think about other natural fibers and synthetics in the same way, striving to source responsibly, with the smallest possible footprint, and looking to innovate wherever possible to introduce more sustainable fabrics and fiber strategies into our supply chain.